userfront/survey-dev/README.md

 We will again use test-driven development to add this feature.

-In order to create JWTs for our tests, we need an RSA key pair: a private key used to sign the JWTs and a public key used to verify them.
+In order to create JWTs for our tests, we need an RSA key pair.
+RSA is a technology for cryptographically signing keys so that they can be shared.
+An RSA key pair consists of a private key used to sign and a public key used to verify.
+In our case, we will be signing and verifying JWTs.

-You can use an RSA key pair generator to get a key pair for testing, or you can use the private and public key pair below:
+To get a key pair for testing, you can use an RSA key pair generator available online, or you can use the private and public key pair below:

 ```
 -----BEGIN RSA PRIVATE KEY-----